Jonpot/Jonpot/README.md

 # 👋 About Me
 Hi, I'm Jon!
-I'm an undergraduate researcher at UC Davis, studying Biosystems Engineering and Microbiology and Molecular Genetics.
+I'm an graduate researcher at Carnegie Mellon studying Automated Science.
 In my spare time, I enjoy pursuing computer science as a hobby.
-I have experience with Python, MATLAB, and TensorFlow, and I am currently a TA for the Intro to Python class at UC Davis.
+I have experience with Python, Go, MATLAB, and TensorFlow.

 # 🌱 Current Projects
 Here are some of the projects I am currently working on: